How Do I Set Up a Preferred or Chosen Name?

 • Degree Works (Coming Soon)

-• District approved online coursework discussion groups
+• District-approved online coursework discussion groups

-• Sierra Connect as well as other scheduling and student support/retention software
+• Sierra Connect, as well as other scheduling and student support/retention software

-• Student email account
+• Student ID Card

 Where will my legal name be used?